 I’ve spent most of my life obsessed with finding the ideal career — a perfect blend of skills and interests and purpose.
 Work that I’d love enough to gush about at parties.

 I fondly remember career week in middle school.
-I wanted to do my project on the career of EEG Technician, thinking it would feel meaningful since Mom died of a brain aneurysm.
+I wanted to do my project on the career of EEG Technician, thinking it would feel meaningful since my mom died of a brain aneurysm when I was young.
 My teacher was surprised by my choice.
 I asked him what he thought I should pick.

 “Why don’t you research something like CEO?” he suggested.

 I started my career in software, where I excelled.
 Sometimes it was stressful.
-Sometimes it was fun.
+Sometimes it was really fun.
 But there was always this tugging at my heart.
-I wasn’t doing work that felt legit important.
-Not to mention the ever present, low-level depression.
+I wasn’t doing work that felt important.
+(Not to mention the ever present, low-level depression.)

 I read books with titles like, “I Could Do Anything If I Only Knew What It Was.”
 My career ideas over the years included visual artist, radio DJ, paralegal, college business professor, non-fiction author, crochet pattern designer, executive director of a nonprofit, IT instructor…

 When the depression became too much, I found an exceptional therapist, set a goal to “increase emotional healing to move toward fulfilling my purpose,” and spent five years digging deep.
 Eventually, I worked with life coaches too.

 When I was drowning, therapy taught me to tread water.
 Coaching propelled me forward in the sea.